Geoffrey Howe's resignation speech: Background

 On 30 October 1990, Margaret Thatcher spoke out firmly in the House of Commons against the vision of European integration, including a single currency, espoused by the European Commission under Jacques Delors at the recent Rome Summit, characterising it as the path to a federal Europe and declaring that her response to such a vision would be "No!
 No!
 No!".
 This led to the resignation of Howe as deputy prime minister on 1 November.
 However, Howe did not make his resignation speech immediately, because he had temporarily lost his voice.
-Sometimes mocked as "Mogadon man" – Mogadon being a well-known sleeping medication – His dispute with Thatcher was over matters of substance more than ones of style; he advocated a move back towards a more centrist position on constitutional and administrative issues, such as taxation and European integration.
+Although he was sometimes mocked as "Mogadon man" – Mogadon being a well-known sleeping medication – his dispute with Thatcher was over matters of substance more than ones of style; he advocated a move back towards a more centrist position on constitutional and administrative issues, such as taxation and European integration.
 Howe represented a moderate position in the party, being educated, lawyerly, and diligent; while direct, he was conciliatory and collegial in style.
-In his resignation letter, Howe cautiously worded his criticisism of the Prime Minister's overall handling of United Kingdom relations with the European Community.
+In his resignation letter, Howe cautiously worded his criticism of the Prime Minister's overall handling of United Kingdom relations with the European Community.

 Michael Heseltine, a moderate and pro-EU former minister, had resigned from the Cabinet over the Westland affair in January 1986 and had been conducting himself as a sort of intra-party opposition leader, critical of Thatcher's leadership, ever since.
 He now wrote a six-page public letter to his local Association chairman, calling for more regard for the wide range of opinions in the party before leaving for a trip to the Middle East.
 His Association officers sent him a 97-word reply on 5 November saying that they supported Thatcher's leadership.
 The party's regional agent had been present at their meeting, although they insisted he had not interfered with their reply.
 At about the same time, Thatcher's press secretary Bernard Ingham briefed journalists that Heseltine had "lit the blue touch paper then retired", although he denied having demanded that Heseltine "put up (that is, challenge Thatcher for the leadership) or shut up"; Heseltine was also taunted along similar lines by right-wing press, including the Daily Mail and The Times.
 Thatcher brought the annual leadership election forward by a fortnight.

 At the Lord Mayor's Banquet on 12 November, Thatcher dismissed Howe's resignation by employing a cricketing metaphor:

 I am still at the crease, though the bowling has been pretty hostile of late.
 And in case anyone doubted it, can I assure you there will be no ducking the bouncers, no stonewalling, no playing for time.
 The bowling's going to get hit all round the ground.
 That is my style.